salilab/saliweb/doc/modules/build.rst

    .. class:: Frontend(name)

-      This class is used to install an alternate frontend called *name*.
+      This class is used to install an alternative frontend called *name*.
       There must be a corresponding section in the configuration file, and a Perl module, for this frontend (for example, a frontend called ``foo`` needs a section in the configuration file called ``[frontend:foo]``